 Come prepared to talk about facts and figures.
 Have a tablet or iPad loaded with a PowerPoint on it customized to the client’s needs.
 Look for areas where you can save the client time and money.
 Share how you have been able to do this for other similar clients.
+Tie your solutions to the client’s business outcomes.
 Understand how Americans view partnering with Indians in your field.
 Are they already aware of the big players?
 How does your company compare to big players from India or from other countries this company may have done business with in the past?
 Some may expect Indian partners to provide value at a lower cost than you are willing to accept.
-Counterbalance premiums with innovations, value adds and perks that others in the same space are not providing.
+Counterbalance premiums with innovations, value adds and perks that others in the same space are not providing, but do be careful not to overpromise.
 Ask the client what are they looking for that would tip the scale.
 What are the advantages of doing business with companies from India as compared to local companies or companies from other countries that may be vying for the same tie up?

 Know How to Bargain, Negotiate and Convince